 Liver Cell Pattern 1

 A portion of the proceeds from the Colonies series will be donated to cancer research.
-To find out more about prints for sale contact Vik Muniz's studio for relevant information.
+To find out more about prints contact Vik Muniz's studio for relevant information.